Route Details

 |

-If events occur during the planned route that could influence your planning, these will be displayed in the "Route information" panel.
-You can also access this panel via the <Route information> button.
+If events occur along the planned route that could affect your planning, these are displayed in the "Route information" panel.
+You can also open the panel at any time using the <Route information>

 |

-For the output of detailed route informationas PDF, see Output details of a route as a report.
+For the output of detailed route information as PDF, see ”Route details output as a report”.